Lila Gemellos, Mural Artist, Creative Force

 Placemaking is a multi-faceted approach to the planning, design and management of public spaces.
 Placemaking capitalizes on a local community’s assets, inspiration, and potential, with the intention of creating public spaces that promote people’s health, happiness, and well-being.
 Murals that placemake lay a backdrop for further engagement, play or activation.

-Murals in a place where the sale of goods to the public in relatively small quantities for use or consumption rather than for resale.
-Also known as “commercial”, it’s art in public retail space like malls and shopping centers that can be used in advertising and selling.
+Murals in a place where the sale of goods to the public in relatively small quantities for use or consumption rather than for resale happens.
+On “commercial” property, commercial murals is art in public retail spaces, brick and mortar stores, like malls and shopping centers that can be used later in advertising and promotion on digital platforms.

 Funded by a City or Public Entity or on Public Property itself, Public art is art in any media that has been planned and executed with the intention of being staged in the physical public domain, usually outside and accessible to all.
 Public art murals are generally located in public parks or in specially funded business districts or communities.